john29917958/john29917958.github.io/source/_posts/Write-Your-First-Program-In-10-Minutes.md

 Hope this article give you some confidence in learning coding.
 You better be confident in learning coding.
 Looking forward to the beginning of your programming journey.
 If you have any question, comment below.
 Until next time, I'll see you in the next article.

 # Fun Quiz
 Open the developer console again!
-I want you to use three variables: two assigns a string, another assigns an integer.
-You have to have the browser print `"I give myself 100 points today!"`.
+I want you to have the browser print `"I give myself 100 points today!"`.
+You have to use three variables to pass the quiz.
+Tips:
+1. Assigns a string to each of the two variables, assigns an integer to the other one
-*Tip: Use addition operator `+` to concatenate two variables.*
+2. Use addition operator `+` to concatenate two variables

 # Special Topics
 ## 3 Good Programming Habits